Codie28/kk/README.md

 - color mode "-r" (parses basic ANSI)
 - diff mode "-d" for `git diff`

 ## todo

-- [ ] !! better key handling
-#accumilate a string of imputs and switch on that
-#make so some cases can select weather to clear or not the input string
-#so that `m` and `ma` can both do stuff
-#but idk if C's switch case is that strong
 - [ ] searching
 #this might be abit out of louge with me idk but i do need it if i ever gana use
 #this outside of testing